A complete guide to achieve such perfect tender, juicy, super delicious and amazingly good looking roasted whole chicken.

-Dry-brine, or rubs, is a spice mixture that contains at least two basic ingredients: salt and pepper.
+Dry-brine, or rub, is a spice mixture that contains at least two basic ingredients: salt and pepper.
 It not only helps to tenderize the meat but also to make the meat taste super delicious and look undoubtedly amazing.

 Since I will glaze this roasted whole chicken with the amazing sweet and spicy BBQ sauce, I try not to go over complicated with the rub.